jrhun/TeensyEngine/README.md

 ## Hardware
 Some photos of the completed project can be found [here](buildLog/README.md).
-I made a custom circuit board for connecting everything up along with a daughter board for [powering](#Power) the leds and providing the data through a CAT5 cable.
+I made a custom circuit board for connecting everything up along with a daughter board for [powering](#Power) the LEDs and providing the data through a CAT5 cable.

 #### Processor
-A teensy 4.0 is the heart of the project, providing plenty of raw power to overcome my inefficient coding and push out LEDs while controling a UI.
+A teensy 4.0 is the heart of the project, providing plenty of raw power to overcome my inefficient coding and push out LEDs while controlling  a UI.

 #### Accessories
-- Microphone - I can't remember what I'm using, one of the sparkfun electret autogain boards.
+- Microphone - I can't remember what I'm using, one of the Sparkfun electret autogain boards.
 - NRF24l01 - used to connect wirelessly to LED headbands - allows you to change the patterns/brightness/colour of the headbands!
 - ESP-01 - pins to connect to an ESP are broken out but not yet implemented
 - ACS712 current sensor in series with the LEDs to measure power usage